 In addition to the five appointed trustees, the Library Board includes adjunct positions which serve as liaisons to other organizations or communities with special ties to the Library: the Friends of the Mill Valley Public Library, the Mill Valley Historical Society, the Mill Valley Public Library Foundation, and a representative from Tamalpais High School.

 The board's officers include a president and vice president who are elected annually.
 All Library Board meetings are open to the public.
-The Library Board meets on the first Thursday of every month at 7:00 pm in the Library's Conference Room.
+The Library Board meets on the second Thursday of every month at 7:00 pm in the Library's Conference Room.